Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 A service principal of your multi-tenant app is created via one of the following ways.

-1. When the first user signs-in your app for the first time in a tenant.
+1. When the first user signs-in to your app for the first time in a tenant.
 1. Manually or programmatically created by a tenant admin using one of the following
    1. Using the [/adminconsent endpoint](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent)
    1. [Using the PowerShell command](https://docs.microsoft.com/powershell/azure/create-azure-service-principal-azureps).